looptidevish-crypto/Py-TuteDude/README.md

 - A3T1 : Assignment 3 , Task 1 : Calculate Factorial Using a Function
 - A3T2 : Assignment 3 , Task 2 : Using the Math Module for Calculations

+- A4T1 : Assignment 4 , Task 1 : Read a File and Handle Errors
+- A4T2 : Assignment 4 , Task 2 : Write and Append Data to a File